Javier Milei: Rise to prominence

-On 26 June 2018, Milei called journalist Teresita Frías dumb after she called his ideological views totalitarian.
-As he refused to apologize, Milei was accused of exerting gender violence, and a local court mandated a psychological examination.
-Family and Gender Violence court judge Carmelo Paz forbade him from participating in public gatherings as a panelist or lecturer within the boundaries of the city of Metán, under the threat of legal action.
-In 2018, he made his acting debut in his play El consultorio de Milei with Claudio Rico and Diego Sucalesca.
-In 2019, Noticias named him one of the most influential people in Argentina.
-In 2020, he spoke in favor of protests against Alberto Fernández's government.
+In June 2018, Milei was involved in a public dispute with the journalist Teresita Frías after he called her “dumb” in response to calling his political views totalitarian.
+Consequently, a local court briefly imposed appearance restrictions on Milei, though no charges were filed.
+That same year, Milei made his acting debut in the play El consultorio de Milei, alongside Claudio Rico and Diego Sucalesca.
+In 2019, Noticias included him on its list of the most influential people in Argentina.
+In 2020, he publicly supported protests against the government of President Alberto Fernández.

 2021 legislative campaign

 From 2020 to 2021, Milei was a member of Avanza Libertad (Advance, Freedom), a political party founded by José Luis Espert.
 During his campaign for the Argentine Chamber of Deputies, Milei focused on Buenos Aires neighborhoods, where he took strolls and had talks with ordinary people.
 He pledged not to support any tax increases or new taxes.
 He ran under the slogan "I didn't come here to lead lambs, but to awaken lions", denouncing what he saw as a political caste, which he said was composed of "useless, parasitic politicians who have never worked".
-He called politicians "rats" and said they form "a parasitic caste" that thinks only about getting rich.
+He called politicians "rats" and said they formed "a parasitic caste" that thinks only about getting rich.
 He used phrases like "I'm here to kick these criminals out" and was especially supported by youth; he promoted his political views on television, radio, and YouTube.
 Additionally, Milei reconciled with his parents.

 In July 2021, Milei established the coalition La Libertad Avanza (Freedom Advances), which secured third place in primary elections with 13.66 percent of the vote and third in the 2021 Argentine legislative election with 17 percent, and the libertarian coalition entered the Argentine Congress.
 They performed best in Córdoba and Santa Fe, the second- and third-most populated districts in the country.
 They performed well in Peronist strongholds in North Tucumán, Salta, La Rioja, San Juan, and Santa Cruz in Patagonia, which is considered the cradle of Kirchnerism.